-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The School recognises the different learning styles of our pupils and consequently the curriculum is Lesson plans and strategies are shared between Class Teachers and Teaching Assistants / Learning Personalised, highly differentiated and well-resourced activities are provided to enable all our pupils to access or
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Ŷ The School recognises the different learning styles of our pupils and consequently the curriculum is delivered using a multi-sensory teaching approach.
+Lessons are carefully planned to include clear stages and regular progress checks throughout the lesson Lesson plans and strategies are shared between Class Teachers and Teaching Assistants / Learning Support Assistants to ensure that children with SEND have targeted support, provision and access to quality resources to support independent learning.
+Personalised, highly differentiated and well-resourced activities are provided to enable all our pupils to access or work towards independent learning.
+1:1 support is in place for children who require more intensive provision.
+This includes specialised support for those who may have: